Marriage certificate: Australia

 Though marriage in Australia is regulated under federal law, the registration of marriages takes place under the respective state or territory laws, generally through an agency named "Registry of Births, Deaths and Marriages" or similar, and marriage certificates are issued by these agencies.
 Under Federal law, a certificate is issued at the time of marriage by a celebrant, for forwarding to the state or territory registry.
 A similar (sometimes cut-down) document is often given to the couple on the day of the marriage, it is generally handwritten.
 While legally valid as proof of marriage, is not generally acceptable as an official document.
 However, the state or territory marriage certificate is considered to be an acceptable and secure secondary identity document especially for the purposes of change of name, and needs to be obtained separately for a fee generally some time after the marriage.
 This document can be verified electronically by the Attorney-general of Australia's Document Verification Service.
 States and territories sometimes market commemorative marriage certificates, which generally have no official document status.

 State and territory issued certificates are on A4 paper and provide: Date and place of marriage, full names, occupations, addresses, marital status (never validly married, divorced, widow/er), birth date & place, age, father's name, mother's maiden name of each the couple, the celebrant, witness names (generally two), the registrar official of the state or territory authority, and the date of registration.
 The registrar's signature and seal is printed/embossed on the certificate along with a number, and date of issue of certificate.

 Marriage certificates are not generally used in Australia, other than to prove change-of-name, and proof of marital status in a divorce hearing.
 Some visa categories require a certificate (where a partner is to be associated with a primary applicant), however there are similar categories of partner visas that do not.

-Since 2018, Australian federal law has recognised same-sex marriages.
-These marriages are registrable and documented in the conventional way.
+Since 2018, Australian federal law has recognized same-sex marriages.
+These marriages are registrable and documented in a conventional way.